 Coping With Grief in a ‘Get Over it’ and ‘Move On’ World

-For those who have experienced a feeling of defeat, disappointment, hurt, confusion, betrayal, loss or trauma, the expression ‘Gets over it’ and ‘Move On’ are a difficult perception to accept.
+We all have the tendency to put ourselves in the midst of the universe, so, for those of you who have experienced a feeling of defeat, disappointment, hurt, confusion, betrayal, loss or trauma, the expression ‘Gets over it’ and ‘Move On’ are a difficult perception to accept.

-All these reactions are often normal responses to emotional trauma, but if you have ever come into contact with hurt, or profound sadness, you can recognize it in others and aimlessness associate it with the situation described here; you know that it’s not that easy to ‘Get over it” or just ‘Move on.’
+Furthermore, having to review all these effects are often normal responses to emotional trauma, but if you have ever come into contact with hurt, or profound sadness, you can recognize it in others and aimlessness associate it with the situation described here; you know that it’s not that easy to ‘Get over it” or just ‘Move on.’

-A person may even feel they will never be the same or feel whole again.
-However, after months or a year into the sadness, people look at how the survivor handle the grief and their sentiment is ‘He or she need to ‘Get over it’ and ‘Move on.’
+You may even feel as if you'll never be the same or feel whole again.
+However, after months or a year into the sadness, people look at how the survivor handles the grief and their sentiment is ‘He or she needs to ‘Get over it’ and ‘Move on.’

 But If you understand Trauma, you will know it is not always clear what types of reactions will be shown, and the trauma can be transferred if not treated and it’s not easy for the injured party to ‘Get over it” or just ‘Move on.